FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 • adjusting:

-• video and audio monitoring of what is happening inside the cabin, the ability to provide a loudspeaker connection for operational messages.
+• video and audio monitoring of what is happening inside and outside the cockpit.

 • video recording for debriefing.